A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Experiments

 In these comparison methods, both AOD-Net and GMAN are input-size flexibility at the test stage.
 But they are not input-size flexibility at the training stage, one reason is that the batch-size of them is greater than 1 to obtain a good performance.
 The performance of them will drop a lot if the batch-size is set as 1 for input-size flexibility purpose at the training stage, because batch-normalization is adopted to realize good performance by using large batch-size.
 The FAMED-Net is designed based on the AOD-Net, it can be also changed to input-size flexibility mode at the test stage, because late fusion idea is adopted, better performance can be obtained.
 Different from these works, the proposed model is GAN-based input-size flexibility, which is input-size flexibility at both training and test stages.
 Moreover, the proposed multi-scale cGAN obtained the best single image dehazing performance based on the evaluations in this paper, which also proved the effectiveness of image late fusion.
 Different from previous fusion idea, the proposed fusion framework is based on cGAN, which is a cGAN fusion framework.

 Table \ref{tab:4} and Table \ref{tab:5} are the comparisons of the outdoor of SOTS and HSTS on the RESIDE dataset.

-From Table \ref{tab:4} and Table \ref{tab:5}, it can be seen that the proposed multi-scale cGAN obtains the best results for the evaluations of MSE, NRMSE and PSNR.
+It can be seen that the proposed multi-scale cGAN obtains the best results for the evaluations of MSE, NRMSE and PSNR.
 For the evaluation of SSIM, the best value is obtained by the method of FAMED-Net (both in Table \ref{tab:4} and Table \ref{tab:5}) and multi-scale cGAN (in Table \ref{tab:4}).
 Although the SSIM of the proposed multi-scale cGAN is less than the FAMED-Net 0.03\% in Table \ref{tab:5}, the MSE, NRMSE, and PSNR values of the proposed multi-scale cGAN are much higher than the FAMED-Net.
 In particular, the PSNR is 1.34dB higher.

 Fig. \ref{fig:show_icig} is the subjective comparisons on synthetic hazy images from the ICIG2019 validation set.
 From these dehazed images, we can see that our methods (especially multi-scale cGAN) are relatively good for the ground, the clouds and the sky.